itshaihong/StudentGuide/satcat/index.md

 # 🛰️ Guide to Using Satcat.com

 {: .important }
-> This page is still under update.
-Will notify when it's finished!

-{: .important }
 > **Disclaimer**
 > *This guide is based on my own experience, including several functions that I use more frequently.
 But feel free to explore other functionalities following their documentations!
 However, be cautious that their documentation is not THE MOST DETAILED :P, maybe need some trail and error.
 Maybe you can also keep this document updated so it's a great reference for any other people who want to use it!*